duniter/cesium/doc/development_guide.md

 ### Compile and launch

-To compile and launch Cesium, run :
+To compile and launch Cesium, run:
 ```bash
   yarn run start
 ```